-Invite people to share what comes to mind in the Chat.
+Invite participants to share aloud with the whole group what comes to mind for them.

-4 📕 Read the following to your group:
+5 Read the following to the whole group:

-Now focus on the three legs focus on the three legs of your stool.
+Now focus on the three legs of your stool.
 These represent our three habits - Be Curious, Be Present and Reimagine.
-These habits can help us put our hopes into practice.
+These habits can help us sustain our hopes against resistance.
 What difference could these habits make to the situations you and others have shared?